nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. User requests to list customers
 2. ArtBuddy shows a list of customers
 3. User requests to open customer in the list
-4. AddressBook shows the list of commissions the customer made and the detail of the customer
+4. ArtBuddy shows the list of commissions the customer made and the detail of the customer

     Use case ends.